Anne DeMarinis: Musical Career

-She also appears on Ten Roir Years, Thurston Moore and Lee Ranaldo appear on this album as well.
+She also appears on Ten Roir Years, along with Thurston Moore and Lee Ranaldo.

-She also works with Laurie Anderson on her album's United States Live, and Talk Normal: The Laurie Anderson Anthology.
+DeMarinis also worked with Laurie Anderson on her album's United States Live, and Talk Normal: The Laurie Anderson Anthology.

-She appears on the cover compilation album Live at the Knitting Factory: Downtown Does the Beatles, she plays the accordion on this album.
+She appears on the cover compilation album Live at the Knitting Factory: Downtown Does the Beatles, where she plays the accordion.

-In 1993, she plays accordion Kurt Hoffman's Band of Weeds.
+In 1993, she plays accordion on Kurt Hoffman's Band of Weeds.

 She plays accordion on the album Dot by George Cartwright.

-In 1994, she is credited for playing accordion on the album To All My Friends in Far-Flung Places by Dave Van Ronk.
+In 1994, she was credited for playing accordion on the album To All My Friends in Far-Flung Places by Dave Van Ronk.

 She is credited on two of Robert Een's albums Big Joe (1995), and Mr.Jealousy (1998).

-Anne is credited as the "Art Director" on Michael Davis' album Trumpets Eleven, and on his album Brass Nation.
+DeMarinis is credited as the "Art Director" on Michael Davis' album Trumpets Eleven, and on his album Brass Nation.

 She plays the accordion, and is also the art director on the album Smoke and Mirrors by Steven Elson.

-In 2006, she appears on Dave Soldier's Chamber Music CD.
+In 2006, she appeared on Dave Soldier's Chamber Music CD.